Disability Support Kaiāwhina

 How to Apply

-• Download and fill in the application form
+• Download and fill in the application form and apply via seek.

-• Provide a cover letter and tell us about yourself and why this position is perfect for you
+• Provide a cover letter and tell us about yourself and why this position is perfect for you.

 • Supply a current CV and evidence of relevant qualifications

 Applications will be progressed as received.
-Close Date: 5pm Friday 20th June 2025.
+Close Date: 5pm Friday 7th August 2026.

 For more information on the role, please view Position Description or if you have any questions, please email enquiries@poutiniwaiora.co.nz